nicholasphair/moralpain_config/README.md

-This directory supports building of a docker image for using the Lean Prover with mathlib on an Ubunty 20.04 platform, and pushing it to DockerHub (a commercial image registry).
+This directory supports building of a docker image for using the Lean Prover with mathlib on an Ubunty 20.04 platform, and pushing it to DockerHub (a commercial image registry) so that others can pull it, exec it, and use it through VSCode to develop logic/code in Lean.

-The container specified here minimally extends
-Ubuntu with what's needed and no more to provide a containerized environment for using VS Code to develop Lean on any computer running docker.

-The rest of this document explains the basic docker commands you will use in relation in this project.
+Here are the commands needed to buid, push
+(to DockerHub), and use our container.
 We assume you've already got docker running on your computer.
-Make sure you're logged in to DockerHub for all of the instructions here to work.
+Make sure that you're logged in to DockerHub.

 ## For developers of this image
 ### Build image from Dockerfile